 Bad bacon may look dry and off in color.
 You may see slime growth on the surface, and it may have a bad smell and taste.

-So, how to tell if bacon has gone bad?
+So, want to know how to tell if bacon has gone bad?
 Just follow these four simple steps.

 1. Check the expiry date